Matisse-Consortium/p2obt/docs/source/modules/options.rst

    options["w0.matisse.uts.high"] = 4.1

-The central wavelengths for GRA4MAT for the ATs.
+The default central wavelengths for GRA4MAT for the ATs.

 .. code-block:: python